 Custom: The most expensive.
 Prices range from $85 to $300 and are made by a dental office of laboratory.
-These guards offer very good protection as well as a high comfort level.
-The high prices are caused by the extra time and work involved in their fabrication.
+These guards offer protection as well as comfort level similar to boil and bite mouthguards.
+The high prices are caused by the time and work involved from a dentitst.

 A badly maintained mouth guard may increase the number and intensity of mouth injuries and expose the athlete to an higher chance of infection due to bacteria it easily collects.

 1. Replace when mouth guard shows signs of wear.
 Once a mouth guard becomes distorted, it should be replaced immediately.

 2. Replace if uncomfortable.
 Because of changes in mouth structure, especially with youth athletes, it is common that custom fitted or molded mouth guards become uncomfortable.
 We recommend replacing the mouth guard if it becomes uncomfortable in order to reduce the chances of developping any type of oral lesion or respiratory distress.